text-machine-lab/uml_nlp_class_2018/hw1/README.md

 In general, you need to implement two method: `__init__` and `__forward__`.

-The `__init__` method should decalare all layers or parameters of the network that you are going to use.
+The `__init__` method should declare all layers or parameters of the network that you are going to use.
 For example, in our case you will need two layers:
 1. An embedding layer ([torch.nn.Embedding](http://pytorch.org/docs/0.3.0/nn.html#torch.nn.Embedding))
-that would convert words indices into dense vectors by just selecting an appropritate vectors at the corresponding position.
+that would convert words indices into dense vectors by just selecting appropritate vectors at the corresponding position.
 2. A projection layer ([torch.nn.Linear](http://pytorch.org/docs/0.3.0/nn.html#torch.nn.Linear))
 that would transform the embedding of a word into a probability distribution over the context words.
-Note that the used loss function ([torch.nn.CrossEntropyLoss](http://pytorch.org/docs/0.3.0/nn.html#torch.nn.CrossEntropyLoss)) accepts unnormalized probabilities so you do not need an activation function here.
+Note that the used loss function ([torch.nn.CrossEntropyLoss](http://pytorch.org/docs/0.3.0/nn.html#torch.nn.CrossEntropyLoss)) accepts unnormalized probabilities so you **do not need** an activation function here.

-You should declare the mentioned above layers in the `__init__` method.
+You should declare the aforementioned layers in the `__init__` method.

-The `forward` method performs the forward pass on the network on the input data.
+The `forward` method performs the forward pass of the network on the input data.
 In our case that means using the embedding and the projection layers to get the output distribution over the vocabulary for every input word in the batch.